halfmanbear/SLAM/README.md

-# SLAM - SymLink Advanced Modding for DCS
+# SLAM - SymLink Advanced Mod-manager for DCS

 ## Overview

-SLAM (SymLink Advanced Modding) is a PowerShell-based mod management tool designed for DCS (Digital Combat Simulator) World.
+SLAM (SymLink Advanced Mod-manager) is a PowerShell-based mod management tool designed for DCS (Digital Combat Simulator) World.
 It leverages symbolic links to manage mods more efficiently, providing a seamless way to install, uninstall, and toggle mods without the need to move files around.
 This ensures that your original mod files remain untouched, and any changes made in-game are directly reflected in the linked files.

 ## Features